surifirstpin/biplus_documentation/docs/README.md

 Zoho Reports offers white label solutions to completely re-brand Zoho Reports and serve from your custom domain or portal, under your own brand.

-Bi+ offers white label solutions by completely re-brand
+Bi+ offers white label solutions by completely allows re-branding of bi+ reports and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NTI5NzM4ODNdfQ==
+eyJoaXN0b3J5IjpbLTg3ODcxMzU5Nl19
 -->